 Replacing the flathead engine in an early flatfender with an F-head or other taller engine, sometimes involves changing the carburetor or cutting a hole in the hood (see Hurricane Engine in a Low-Hood Jeep.)
 Another approach is to raise the whole hood, as the Willys-Overland Engineering Department did when they spent three years designing the CJ-3B (see New Universal Jeep Designs,1949-53.)
-Here are some examples we've run across.
+Here are some examples I've run across, and as it happens several of these were done to make room for a Ford V8.

 Hard to know exactly what it is that these zombies are driving.
 It's part of the "Tomb Rider 3D" attraction in San Antonio, Texas, a 5-minute adventure ride that most TripAdvisor reviews suggest is overpriced and suitable mainly for young kids.